CognitiveVR/c3d-webxr-sample-apps/c3d-wonderland-engine-sample-app/README.md

     Launch the Wonderland Engine editor and open the `Wonderland VR.wlp` project file from the cloned repository.

 2.  **Install dependencies:**
     The Wonderland engine should take care of packages, if not.
-You can open a terminal in this projects directory.
+You can open a terminal in this projects directory and run the following command.
+This will download the Wonderland Engine API, the Cognitive3D SDK, and other necessary packages.
     ```sh
     npm install
     ```
- This will download the Wonderland Engine API, the Cognitive3D SDK, and other necessary packages.

 3.  **Set Your API Key and Project:**
     * In the Wonderland Editor, navigate to the **Assets** panel.